wizards-of-lua/wizards-of-lua/docs/_modules/Events/register.md

 end
 ```
 #### Example
-Registering for LEFT_CLICK and RIGHT_CLICK events and telling
+Registering for left and right click events and telling
 the world what happend:
 ```lua
 local queue = Events.register( "LeftClickBlockEvent", "RightClickBlockEvent")